PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 Three direct calls exist.
-The late call is already retained as `_terminal_split_conv_concat_bridge_stats`; the terminal-QKV and post-SiNet calls remain raw.
-A strict contract fixes future `_terminal_qkv_split_conv_concat_bridge_stats` and `_post_sinet_split_conv_concat_bridge_stats` targets, both predecessors and successors, exact live LayoutState arguments, total occurrence count, and the existing late target.
-The two new dictionaries must remain unconsumed in this unit.
+The late call is already retained as `_terminal_split_conv_concat_bridge_stats`; the terminal-QKV and post-SiNet calls now retain `_terminal_qkv_split_conv_concat_bridge_stats` and `_post_sinet_split_conv_concat_bridge_stats`.
+Both predecessors and successors, exact live LayoutState arguments, total occurrence count, and the existing late target remain fixed.
+The two new dictionaries are unconsumed in this unit.

 A model reported as `swap_detected` must be changed to `baseline_classification: excluded` in the managed regression profile before